Amansingh-afk/clubhub-ui/README.md

 views/: Defines the individual views/screens of the application such as student dashboard, admin dashboard, super admin dashboard.

 utils/: Provides utility functions or services, such as API interaction or authentication handling.

+config.js: Contains the constants used throughout the appilcation.

 App.js: Entry point of the application, where the main routing and component hierarchy is defined.